Unsound Festival: Other countries

 In February 2010, Unsound cooperated with local partners in New York such as the Wordless Music series, Bunker and Electronic Music Foundation to create a 10-day satellite event involving music, film, workshops and panel discussions.

 There have been events in London, partnering with The Barbican and BFI among others; and Unsound Toronto as part of Luminato.

 Unsound has also worked in the region of Eastern Europe, Central Asia and The Caucasus, to create mini-festivals with local partners and curators.
 This includes the Unsound Dislocation project, which took place in 11 cities across the post-Soviet region in 2016–17.

+Unsound Adelaide

 Several events have been staged in Adelaide, South Australia, within the framework of the Adelaide Festival of Arts in 2013 and 2016.
-It will again hold the event over two nights in Adelaide in July 2022 as part of Illuminate Adelaide, in the Dom Polski Centre (aka the Polish Club) in Angas Street.
+It again held the event over two nights in Adelaide in July 2022 as part of Illuminate Adelaide, in the Dom Polski Centre (aka the Polish Club) in Angas Street.
+In 2023, the event expanded to three nights, with the final one being held in the new Hindley Street Music Hall, featuring Oneohtrix Point Never supported by CORIN (Corin Ileto, Filipina-Australian electronic producer, composer, and performer).
+This event celebrated Unsound Adelaide's 10th anniversary.